General Motors (NYSE:GM) Releases FY 2022 Earnings Guidance

 General Motors (NYSE:GM) (TSE:GMM.U) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $6.250-$7.250 for the period, compared to the Thomson Reuters consensus estimate of $6.920.
 The company issued revenue guidance of -.

-General Motors (NYSE:GM) (TSE:GMM.U) last posted its quarterly earnings results on Monday, January 31st.
-The auto manufacturer reported $1.35 EPS for the quarter, beating the Zacks’ consensus estimate of $1.19 by $0.16.
-The business had revenue of $33.58 billion during the quarter, compared to the consensus estimate of $34.24 billion.
+General Motors (NYSE:GM) (TSE:GMM.U) last released its earnings results on Monday, January 31st.
+The auto manufacturer reported $1.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.19 by $0.16.
 General Motors had a return on equity of 17.66% and a net margin of 7.89%.
-General Motors’s revenue for the quarter was down 10.5% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $1.93 earnings per share.
-As a group, analysts anticipate that General Motors will post 6.95 earnings per share for the current fiscal year.
+The firm had revenue of $33.58 billion for the quarter, compared to the consensus estimate of $34.24 billion.
+During the same period in the prior year, the firm earned $1.93 EPS.
+The firm’s revenue was down 10.5% on a year-over-year basis.
+On average, equities research analysts anticipate that General Motors will post 6.93 EPS for the current year.

-In other General Motors news, EVP Craig B. Glidden sold 14,191 shares of the firm’s stock in a transaction dated Tuesday, January 4th.
-The stock was sold at an average price of $65.05, for a total value of $923,124.55.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Douglas L. Parks sold 9,995 shares of the firm’s stock in a transaction dated Monday, November 29th.
-The shares were sold at an average price of $61.31, for a total value of $612,793.45.
+In related news, EVP Douglas L. Parks sold 9,995 shares of the company’s stock in a transaction that occurred on Monday, November 29th.
+The shares were sold at an average price of $61.31, for a total transaction of $612,793.45.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Craig B. Glidden sold 14,191 shares of the stock in a transaction that occurred on Tuesday, January 4th.
+The stock was sold at an average price of $65.05, for a total transaction of $923,124.55.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 24,233 shares of company stock valued at $1,538,973.
-Insiders own 0.40% of the company’s stock.
+Over the last three months, insiders sold 45,975 shares of company stock valued at $2,626,943.
+0.40% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Morgan Stanley raised its holdings in shares of General Motors by 12.3% during the 2nd quarter.
-Morgan Stanley now owns 13,170,806 shares of the auto manufacturer’s stock valued at $779,317,000 after buying an additional 1,438,326 shares in the last quarter.
-Thrivent Financial for Lutherans increased its stake in General Motors by 11.8% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 76,096 shares of the auto manufacturer’s stock worth $4,469,000 after purchasing an additional 8,007 shares during the period.
-NewEdge Advisors LLC increased its stake in General Motors by 364.2% in the 4th quarter.
-NewEdge Advisors LLC now owns 62,636 shares of the auto manufacturer’s stock worth $3,673,000 after purchasing an additional 49,143 shares during the period.
-Peapack Gladstone Financial Corp increased its stake in General Motors by 24.9% in the 4th quarter.
-Peapack Gladstone Financial Corp now owns 29,738 shares of the auto manufacturer’s stock worth $1,744,000 after purchasing an additional 5,922 shares during the period.
-Finally, Toroso Investments LLC increased its stake in General Motors by 9.4% in the 4th quarter.
-Toroso Investments LLC now owns 21,242 shares of the auto manufacturer’s stock worth $1,245,000 after purchasing an additional 1,834 shares during the period.
-80.14% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Morgan Stanley grew its holdings in General Motors by 12.3% during the 2nd quarter.
+Morgan Stanley now owns 13,170,806 shares of the auto manufacturer’s stock valued at $779,317,000 after purchasing an additional 1,438,326 shares in the last quarter.
+River & Mercantile Asset Management LLP grew its holdings in General Motors by 2.6% during the 4th quarter.
+River & Mercantile Asset Management LLP now owns 80,935 shares of the auto manufacturer’s stock worth $4,745,000 after acquiring an additional 2,040 shares in the last quarter.
+Thrivent Financial for Lutherans grew its holdings in General Motors by 11.8% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 76,096 shares of the auto manufacturer’s stock worth $4,469,000 after acquiring an additional 8,007 shares in the last quarter.
+NewEdge Advisors LLC grew its holdings in General Motors by 364.2% during the 4th quarter.
+NewEdge Advisors LLC now owns 62,636 shares of the auto manufacturer’s stock worth $3,673,000 after acquiring an additional 49,143 shares in the last quarter.
+Finally, Peapack Gladstone Financial Corp grew its holdings in General Motors by 24.9% during the 4th quarter.
+Peapack Gladstone Financial Corp now owns 29,738 shares of the auto manufacturer’s stock worth $1,744,000 after acquiring an additional 5,922 shares in the last quarter.
+80.50% of the stock is owned by institutional investors and hedge funds.

 General Motors Company Profile